U.S. unveils long-anticipated restrictions on H-1B guest worker program

 Patrick Pizzella, the deputy secretary of labor, called the changes announced on Tuesday "long overdue," but said they've become "imperative" given the coronavirus recession.

 "It is never acceptable for the employment of foreign labor to erode the economic security of American workers and their families," Pizzella told reporters.
-"With millions of Americans looking for work as the economy continues to recover, immediate action is needed to guard against the risk low-cost foreign labor can pose to the well-being of U.S. workers."
+"With millions of Americans looking for work as the economy continues its recovery, immediate action is needed to guard against the risk lower-cost foreign labor can pose to the well-being of U.S. workers."

 Sarah Pierce, a policy analyst at the non-partisan Migration Policy Institute, said the rules unveiled on Tuesday, especially the shortened visas for workers hired through third-party consulting firms, are too draconian, and predicted that they will hurt visa holders, their employers and companies that benefit from their work.